 This report is only available to project admins and members with whom the report has been shared.

 Using the efficiency report

 Y-axis - The time spent by tasks (in days)

 You can narrow down your available tasks by using basic and advanced filters.
 Also, use the Show/hide steps button to select which steps should be displayed on the report.

-The column chart displays only the items in your in-progress steps, with items broken down by state.
+The column chart displays only the tasks in your in-progress steps, with tasks broken down by state.